exercism/julia/README.md

   },
 ]
 ```

+You can generate the entry interactively by running `julia bin/new-exercise.jl` and answering the prompts.

 If possible, add info on which topics the exercise is about and estimate a difficulty level from 1 to 10.
 We can adjust these later on when we know more about the exercises and how users solve them.

 You can generate the uuid with the [configlet](https://github.com/exercism/configlet).
 It can be installed easily by running `bin/fetch-configlet`.
 Simply run `configlet uuid` to generate an exercise uuid.